sucodelarangela/adopet/README.md

 ## 📈 Project stages

 -   **Week 1:** Development of structure and styles with responsive layout developed with _mobile-first_ methodology.
 In my case, I have chosen to develop the page using React with JavaScript.
 -   **Week 2:** Form validation with _react-hook-form_, animated page transition with _framer-motion_ library and layout changes due to user feedbacks.
+-   **Week 3 (in progress):** Login/logout with `localStorage` and protection of private routes.
+-   **Week 4:** Login/logout on back-end.

 <!--